 Before a building permit is issued, the developer must:

-- Submit an Application for Thermal Energy Service PDF file (114 KB).
+- Submit an Application for Thermal Energy Service Excel file (347 KB).

-- Complete a peer review of the building's HVAC system with neighbourhood energy utility agents.
-This process can take 2-3 months and should be initiated as early as possible.
+- The NEU Engineer conducts a connectivity review of the building's HVAC system to ensure compatibility with the neighbourhood energy utility's operational parameters.
+This process can take 2 to 3 months and should be initiated as early as possible once the building’s mechanical design is complete.